 Are You Caught In “The Downward Spiral?”

-If your wife is having an affair, and you still want to save your marriage, it’s vital that you don’t get caught in “the downward spiral” that so many men get caught in after discovering their wives’ affair.
+If your wife is having an affair, and you still want to save your marriage, it’s vital that you don’t get caught in “the downward spiral” that men commonly get caught in after discovering their wives’ affair.
 You see, men who are unable to save their marriages usually move through four predictable stages.
-And unfortunately, as you will learn below, men who spiral down through the stages often live in limbo for months, and sometimes years, prior to getting divorced; while their wives continue to cheat and have affairs.
+And unfortunately, as you will learn from reading the stages below, men who spiral down through the stages often live in limbo for months, and sometimes years, prior to getting divorced; while their wives continue to cheat and have affairs.

 In Stage One, men are shocked and disoriented.
 Panic attacks, loss of appetite and extreme difficulty with normal, everyday functioning is quite common.
 Men at this stage are often frightened and desperate to save their marriages and, unlike the latter stages, they are genuinely confused about their wives’ behavior.